Creating a Custom Panel (Blueprint)

 Creating your panel

 1. Open a plain text editor installed on your computer, such as Notepad or TextEdit.

 2. Put in the code that you want your panel to contain.
-The example contains an image banner that links to another URL.
+The example below contains an image banner that links to another URL.
 Feel free to use the code below as a template and replace the values with your own information.

 <div id="YourPanelNameHere"> <h2>TextGoesHere</h2> <div> <a href="YourDestinationURLGoesHere"> <img src="YourImageURLGoesHere"> </a> </div>